 Where are you on your journey with adopting new and emerging technologies?
-Many manufacturers are jumping on the bandwagon for some of the latest tools that provide visibility on the productivity of workers.
-Maybe you decided to implement digital work instructions to help workers safely and efficiently perform tasks independently.
+Many manufacturers are jumping on the bandwagon for some of the latest tools that provide digital guidance to workers.
+Maybe you decided to implement digital work instructions to help workers safely and efficiently perform tasks.
 Or maybe you’ve bought skills management software to help you catalog and organize the skills and capabilities of different workers.
 But are either of these enough on their own to achieve all your production goals?
 Possibly, but unlikely.

 Digital work instructions on their own deliver standard work guidelines but fail to consider the unique skills of each worker.
 Standalone skills management programs may offer a highlight reel of the skills and certifications of your workers but neglect to capture performance in real-time to provide accurate skills evaluations.
 Nor do they offer personalized training content needed to ensure workers perform their absolute best.
 Can we agree then these two features should go hand-in-hand?

-One cannot exist without the other: Blending skills management and digital work instructions
+One cannot exist without the other: Blending skills management into the flow of work

 In the past, standalone skills management systems were sufficient because:

 - Turnover was infrequent so line supervisors knew everyone on their team and their current skills and endorsements, making it easy for the supervisor to assign work safely and optimally

 - Investments in training, reskilling, and upskilling were performed either in a one size fits all approach or through a purely subjective or anecdotal approach

 Line supervisors are dealing with team members that they don’t know well, new ones starting every day, and experienced ones leaving.
 This creates safety issues and makes optimally assigning work difficult as not only are the workers variable, but their skill levels and certifications are a constantly moving target.